It's summer. Some people go out and play, some stay in and watch. You can always do both.

 Stalag 17 (U.S., 1953)

 Just as Ernst Lubitsch did with To Be or Not to Be, and Charlie Chaplin did with The Great Dictator, Billy Wilder managed to make audiences laugh through their tears at the tragedy of Germany's occupation of Europe during the Second World War.
 Based on a hit Broadway play, Stalag 17 is set in a German prisoner-of-war camp where Allied officers yearn to escape but are thwarted at every attempt by the treachery of a spy in their midst.
 Can they figure out who it is before more of their own die in reprisals?
 William Holden is Sefton, the wisecracking gambler of Barracks 4 who thinks he's got all the odds covered; Gil Stratton is his right-hand man (and narrates the film); and Otto Preminger is Von Scherbach, the camp's fearsome commandant.
 Darker than the TV show Hogan's Heroes, less of a thriller than The Great Escape, the movie has soul and wit.
 It came out on Blu-ray here in North America two years ago with previously available extras: an audio commentary, a making-of and background doc of about 25 minutes each, and a trailer.
 This new British edition has all that plus a new 25-minute interview with a film scholar and a 36-page booklet.
-Again, though, for copyright reasons the disc is code-locked for Europe; so if that's not something your player can handle, beware.
+Again, though, for copyright reasons the disc is code-locked for Europe.

 3 from Criterion